KatieK2/html5-slides/CONTRIBUTING.md

 #Contributing

-I welcome enhancements and bug fixes.
-Here are some guidelines:
+I welcome input - particularly enhancement requests and bug fixes.

+ * Please let me know what you find missing, love or hate about this slideshow framework.

- * Clearly describe and demonstrate what's being addressed with example code.
+ * Pull requests / bug fixes: Clearly describe and demonstrate what's being addressed with example code.

  * Keep it simple - add one feature / fix one bug per pull request / issue.